- What about shipping?

 Q: What about shipping?

-We ship within one (1) business day of cleared payment, add to that time-in-transit.
-If you need faster service (UPS Next Day, 2nd Day Air) or if timing is critical to your purchase, Contact us beforehand.
+If you need faster service (UPS Next Day, 2nd Day Air) or if timing is critical to your purchase, please contact us.

 Q: Will I get a tracking number?